 Rush Health, a clinically integrated health network in the Chicago area, has decided to launch its own private health information exchange to enable its members to share patient records more efficiently.

-The HIE, announced last month, will operate as a central hub, enabling stakeholders to use their own electronic health record systems to exchange information and access patient information.
+Announced in December, the HIE will operate as a central hub, enabling stakeholders to use their own electronic health record systems to exchange information and access patient information.
 “In our network, the different EHRs need to talk to each other.
-We want to do it in more real time for payors,” says Brent Estes, senior vice president, business and network development of Rush University Medical Center and president and CEO of Rush Health.
+We want to do it in more real time for payers,” says Brent Estes, senior vice president, business and network development of Rush University Medical Center and president and CEO of Rush Health.

 Rush opted to establish its own HIE in large part because the Chicago area currently does not have a community HIE option.
 A public HIE collapsed several years ago, Estes says.